A plug-and-play approach with fast uncertainty quantification for weak lensing mass mapping: Proposed approach based on plug-and-play

 \subsection{PnPMass on non-Gaussian residuals}

 In the spirit of DeepMass \citep{Jeffrey2020}, the PnPMass algorithm can be enhanced by considering a priori knowledge about the underlying physics and data structure.
-For this, we use a hypothesis made by \citet{Starck2021} for MCALens: convergence maps can be seen as the superposition of a Gaussian field and a non-Gaussian one (hereafter referred to as a residual field):
+To do this, we used a hypothesis made by \citet{Starck2021} for MCALens: convergence maps can be considered the superposition of a Gaussian and a non-Gaussian field (hereafter referred to as a residual field),

 where $\convmapGauss$, the Gaussian component, can be estimated from the noisy shear map $\shearmap$ using an iterative Wiener filtering method (see Sect.~\ref{subsubsec:background_relatedwork_classical}), assuming the power spectrum $\powerspectrum$ is known, coined $\iterativewiener{\powerspectrum}$,